EventStore/EventStore/docs/server/diagnostics/metrics.md

 #### Client protocol gRPC methods

-In addition, EventStoreDB also records metrics for each of client protocol gRPC methods: `StreamRead`, `StreamAppend`, `StreamBatchAppend`, `StreamDelete` and `StreamTombstone`.
+In addition, KurrentDB also records metrics for each of client protocol gRPC methods: `StreamRead`, `StreamAppend`, `StreamBatchAppend`, `StreamDelete` and `StreamTombstone`.
 They are grouped together according to the mapping defined in the configuration.

 | Time series                                                                                                                         | Type                       | Description                                                                                      |
 |:------------------------------------------------------------------------------------------------------------------------------------|:---------------------------|:-------------------------------------------------------------------------------------------------|